rustho/mcp-gen/PUBLISHING.md

-# Publishing mcp-gen to npm
+# Publishing openapi-to-mcp to npm

-This document provides instructions for publishing mcp-gen to npm, both manually and automatically via GitHub Actions.
+This document provides instructions for publishing openapi-to-mcp to npm, both manually and automatically via GitHub Actions.

 ## Prerequisites